-- 3.1.1 To review or provide for the review of all proposed research and teaching projects being undertaken by staff or students at the University and involving human participants. - 3.1.2 To provide advice and assistance with regard to ethical principles to anyone undertaking such research or teaching projects. - 3.1.3 To provide an avenue for handling complaints or queries regarding ethical standards of research and teaching. - 3.1.4 To provide comment and guidance on all aspects of institutional ethics, including the public image of the University, the use of assets of the University, ethical aspects of institutional research and other matters referred to AUTEC from time to time. - Note: Any research or teaching at the University that involves the use of animals is to be referred for ethical review to The University of Auckland Animal Ethics Committee.
+- 3.1.1 To review or provide for the review of all proposed research and teaching projects being undertaken by staff or students at the University and involving human participants. - 3.1.2 To provide advice and assistance with regard to ethical principles to anyone undertaking such research or teaching projects. - 3.1.3 To provide an avenue for handling complaints or queries regarding ethical standards of research and teaching. - 3.1.4 To provide comment and guidance on all aspects of institutional ethics, including the public image of the University, the use of assets of the University, ethical aspects of institutional research and other matters referred to AUTEC from time to time.

+Note: Any research or teaching at the University that involves the - Note: Any research or teaching at the University that involves the use of animals is to be referred for ethical review to The University of Auckland Animal Ethics Committee.